 What are the factors affect the output MP4 video quality?

-Firstly you should know converting DVD to MP4 is a process of re-encoding with compression.
+Converting DVD to MP4 is a process of re-encoding with compression.
 So there is data loss to some extent and you can't preserve the exact original quality.
 But it is possible to remain as close as possible.

 1. The source DVD video quality